 Outsourcing your perishable goods transportation will allow you to focus on growing your business, rather than worrying about how your products will get to your customers.
 Save time, money and stress by outsourcing your perishable goods delivery.

-When you choose Mitchell’sNY Logistic for your refrigerated truck delivery service, our expert team will ensure your perishable goods always arrive at the proper temperature and ready for your customers to enjoy.
+When you choose Mitchell’sNY Logistics for your refrigerated truck delivery service, our expert team will ensure your perishable goods always arrive at the proper temperature and ready for your customers to enjoy.
 We deliver to businesses, hospitals and residential addresses to meet all of your delivery needs.
-Whether you’re an individual seeking fresh grocery delivery or a hospital receiving pharmaceutical supplies, Mitchell’sNY Logistic can provide perishable goods delivery for you.
+Whether you’re an individual seeking fresh grocery delivery or a hospital receiving pharmaceutical supplies, Mitchell’sNY Logistics can provide perishable goods delivery for you.
 Our reefer truck delivery offers temperature control up to 65°F, so you can ship anything from frozen fruit to fresh flowers.

-When your business works around the clock, Mitchell’sNY Logistic can offer early morning, late evening and weekend deliveries.
+When your business works around the clock, Mitchell’sNY Logistics can offer early morning, late evening and weekend deliveries.
 We’ll help you meet deadlines and impress your customers with prompt delivery of refrigerated or frozen goods anywhere on the east coast.
 Plus, our reefer trucks have GPS tracking, so you will know exactly when your products have arrived.

-Rest easy when you partner with Mitchell’sNY Logistic as your perishable goods delivery partner.
+Rest easy when you partner with Mitchell’sNY Logistics as your perishable goods delivery partner.
 We pride ourselves in handling each delivery with special care and a personal touch you won’t find at a larger company.
 Our team wants to provide the best perishable goods delivery service to you, so you can offer the best products to your customers.
 To hear more about our frozen and refrigerated truck services, contact us today for rates and services.